Why should I choose Purdue?

 How do I search for a faculty member to serve as my major professor?

-You are welcome to search the Purdue Polytechnic web page (search by department based on your interest, then click on ‘directory’ for faculty information) for faculty that may align with your interests and goals.
+You are welcome to search the Purdue Polytechnic web page (search by the department based on your interest, then click on ‘directory’ for faculty information) for faculty that may align with your interests and goals.
 If you find faculty of interest, you may contact them in advance or during the admissions process.
 The application provides a section for applicants to list faculty who meet their interests – however this is not required.

 How will I be graded?